b-spatz/Whiteboard/aopa.md

 I was surprised.
 I explained my renewal was just a week or so away, and would be the easiest transaction for everyone -- but no, no t-shirt for me.
 I even asked to buy the shirt!
 But no, they were only for folks renewing their membership in that tent.
 I couldn't believe it.

-Since 7/31/2023, AOPA sends me email about every day asking me to rejoin.
+### Fed Up

+These are just a few examples of AOPA losing their way.
+So I removed my auto-renew and let my membership expire 7/31/2023.
+Within a month, AOPA started sending me emails daily aasking me to rejoin.
+Every day, for years.
+In fact, while writing this AOPA has sent an email "Rejoin AOPA -- Get Expert Support."
+Every day they spam me to send them money with all kinds of pitches to re-join, including "Your voice matters" and other platitudes.

-I left AOPA precisely *because* you ignored my "voice" on several specific issues -- even after engaging in-person at Sun n Fun, OSH, Triple Tree, or by contacting the designated liaisons.
-AOPA does what it wants so my "voice" didn't matter -- to AOPA.
-Your arrogance -- and indifference even now -- astounds, and only reinforces my decision to quit AOPA.
+I left AOPA precisely *because* they ignored my "voice" on several specific issues -- even after engaging in-person at Sun n Fun, OSH, Triple Tree, or by contacting the designated liaisons.
+AOPA does what it wants so my "voice" didn't matter to them.
+Their arrogance -- and indifference even now -- astounds, and only reinforces my decision to quit AOPA.

-All you really care about is money.
-Since I quit AOPA several years ago, you send emails like this EVERY DAY pleading with me rejoin (that is, send you money).

-But you never reached out to find out why I left after several decades of membership.
+All they really care about is money.
+Daily pleading emails to rejoin, but they never reached out to find out why I left after several decades of membership.

-You should know I remain an active pilot.
+I remain an active pilot.
 I am an EAA Life Member.
+I attend fly-ins, FAAST seminars, airshows, and aviation events.
-So I'm very much involved in aviation and related public policy and advocacy.
+I'm very much involved in aviation and related public policy and advocacy.
 Just with organizations that listen to my voice, and frankly, that are effective.

-But know that my aviation advocacy remains strong, and when asked, I explain the above.
+But my aviation advocacy remains strong, and when asked, I explain the above.
 Turns out, folks like me are growing in numbers.

 It's you, AOPA, that has failed general aviation.

-### OCF airport access
-In late 2021 a new airport restaurant opened

-### OSH t-shirt(s)
-### SnF Pete's Pub and Haines...what an asshole

 <img _src="https://h2osav.buildgreen.org/img/pixel.gif">